insycaOps/samples/README.md

-# samples
-Samples and POC
+# Sample and Proof Of Concept Code